How To Stay Healthy Over The Holidays, From A Functional MD

 3. Prioritize quality sleep.

 One of the keys is going to bed and waking up at the same time every day, to keep circadian rhythms stable.
-I'm also a huge fan of blue-light-blocking glasses, both during the day at night.
+I'm also a huge fan of blue-light-blocking glasses, both during the day and at night.
 Another inexpensive trick is dimming all the lights in your house around sunset so your melatonin production can start getting in gear.

 4. Practice stress management techniques.